ana-borges/CommonLit-Readability/docs/index.md

 We tried the `linear`, `poly` and `rbf` kernels.

-The mean squared errror for the kernel is
+The mean squared error for the kernel is

 * `linear` MSE: 0.4328520467681354
 * `poly` MSE: 0.705854310605194